The Best Stubble Trimmer: Our Buying Guide and Product Reviews

 Cordless trimmers are an excellent choice for men who are constantly on the go, as they’re lightweight and portable, and if you’re headed for a weekend trip someplace remote, you might not always have an electrical outlet handy, but corded trimmers, on the other hand, tend to be more reliable—you don’t have to worry about running out of battery life midway through a shave, and you also don’t have to remember to plug your trimmer in each night to charge.
+There are a lot of guys who absolutely love that reliability, and there are some fantastic corded beard trimmers out there.
 There’s an “ease of use” aspect to corded trimmers that some guys appreciate.

 So, that one’s up to you.

 If you opt for a cordless trimmer, it’s crucial that you check out the battery’s charge and runtime.
 You want to find a model that will last through your entire shaving routine without losing steam.
 Many high-quality trimmers offer over an hour of run time on a full charge, and that’s pretty fantastic—chances are very, very strong you’re not going to be trimming your beard for a full hour.